Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Variation and eigenvalue problem

 If one puts $z_1 = 0, z_2 = L \; (>0) $, the eigenvalue of a cylinder $\lambda_i^{\rm cyl}$ is obtained by solving Eq.~\eqref{eq:evp_cyl}, \be \lambda_i^{\rm cyl} = \left( \Big[ \frac{ (i-1) \pi r}{L} \Big]^2-n \right) r^{n-2}, \;\;\; i=1,2,3,\cdots. \ee From Eq.~\eqref{lambda^cyl}, one can see that if

 $\lambda_2^{\rm cyl} < 0$ holds and such a thin cylinder is unstable from criterion \eqref{cr0} (see also Refs.~\cite{Cardoso:2006ks, Miyamoto:2008uf} for a dynamical counterpart).
 More precisely, it is proved that the cylinder with radius $r$ and length $L$ is stable if and only if $r\ge r_c$ holds ({\it cf.}\ \cite{Li}).
-We call the cylinder with critical radius $r_c$ {\it a critical cylinder}. $\lambda_2^{\rm cyl} < 0$ holds and such a thin cylinder is unstable from criterion \eqref{cr0} (see also Refs.~\cite{Cardoso:2006ks, Miyamoto:2008uf} for a dynamical counterpart).
-More precisely, it is proved that the cylinder with radius $r$ and length $L$ is stable if and only if $r\ge r_c$ holds ({\it cf.}\ \cite{Li}).
 We call the cylinder with critical radius $r_c$ {\it a critical cylinder}.

-The sphere $S^{n+1}$ and the hemisphere with a boundary in $z=z_1$ or $z=z_2$ are stable because $S^{n+1}$ is the minimizer of area among all closed hypersurfaces enclosing the same volume.
+The sphere $S^{n+1}$ and the hemisphere with a boundary in either $z=z_1$ or $z=z_2$ are stable because $S^{n+1}$ is the minimizer of area among all closed hypersurfaces enclosing the same volume.